Return to Toolkit

 • 150 to 200 employees at a time were invited to each session, and thousands attended overall

-• Day 1 covered personal aims, stress, positive and negative strokes, relationships and attitudes – it was provided by a separate HR consultancy – it was too heavy-going for many of the people attending
+• Day 1 covered personal aims, stress, positive and negative strokes, relationships and attitudes – it was provided by a separate HR consultancy but found to be too heavy-going by many of the people attending

-• Day 2 was all about customers, internal and external, their expectations of BA and ways to improve the quality and service levels offered them – it had to be motivational and memorable, not just a day of listen-and-learn lectures, so those attending had to be very much involved:
+• Day 2 was all about customers, their expectations of BA and possible ways to improve the quality and service levels offered them – it had to be motivational and memorable, not just a day of listen-and-learn lectures, so those attending had to be very much involved:

 • Senior managers stood up and spoke about long term aims plus any changes planned and why they were needed